core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * Considered also the CoAP Options Proxy-Cri and Proxy-Scheme-Number.

 * Added reference to Onion CoAP as use case.

+* Required to set a limit on OSCORE layers that can be added/removed.

 * A forward-proxy consumes a request when identified by the request URI.